This project is established in honor of Israel's 75th Independence Day (2023).

 The Israeliana Portal - Structure and Contents

-The Israeliana portal already includes hundreds of photo exhibitions and information notes.
-It grows and is updated on a daily basis and serves a variety of consumers: teachers, students, scientists, media people, social activists, artists and the general public.
-Each exhibition deals with a specific topic related to the daily life of Israel during the Yishuv (British mandate) and the early years of the state.
-The exhibitions are classified according to 24 thematic categories for the convenience of users: Museums & Galleries; Markets & Shops; Collectors & Collectibles; Archives; Food and Drink; Family & Education; Music; Media; Fashion & Clothing; Post & Telephone; Transportation & Mobility; Politics & Leadership; Security; Arts, Leisure & Entertainment; Medicine; Flora & Fauna; Sports; Books; Housing; Religion, Ethnicity & Nationality; Kibbutz & Moshav (cooperative community); Buying & Saving; Tourism; Industry & Crafts.
+Each exhibition delves into specific topics, shedding light on daily life in Israel during the period of settlement and state establishment.
+For easy navigation, the exhibitions are thoughtfully categorized into 21 thematic categories , ensuring user convenience: Museums & Galleries; Markets & Shops; Eclectic Collections; Food & Drink; Family & Education; Music; Media; Fashion & Clothing; Post & Telephone; Transportation & Mobility; Politics & Leadership; Science & Medicine; Security; Arts Leisure & Entertainment; Flora & Fauna; Sports; Books Photos & Maps; Housing; Religion Ethnicity & Nationality; Buying & Saving; Tourism; Industry & Crafts.

 Why Now?